erikkroes/solidStart/index.md

 Pressing the <kbd>Tab</kbd> key should take you to every interactive element in an intuitive order.
 Pressing <kbd>Shift+Tab</kbd> should take you the opposite way.
 If you can reach **and** use every bit of functionality, you’re off to a good start.

+Make sure it is clear which element is focused.
 People might feel lost when they don’t know where they are.
-Make sure it is clear which element is focused.

 <h3 id="contrast">2.
 Contrast</h3>

+Contrast is essential.
 It can be hard to communicate if your content isn’t visible to people.
-Contrast can help with this.

 There are many tools to measure contrast by providing a ratio.
 The [Color Contrast Analyser](https://developer.paciellogroup.com/resources/contrastanalyser/) is used by a lot of people.
 You can also pick a tool from the [resources](#resources), or one that might already be inside your favorite environment.
 Each tool will give you a contrast ratio between two colors, like a foreground and background color.
 The visibility of a higher contrast ratio is better.
 Pure black and white can be too harsh for people.